interborough/cunyfirst-class-enroller/README.md

-# cunyfirst-class-enroller
+# CUNYFirst Class Enroller
 A Python script that automatically enrolls in a class for you on CUNYFirst.

+## How to Use

+## Dependencies